Scene Importer#

 Once the server is validated and a worker is attached successfully, a confirmation window should appear:

-If there are no workers available, the connection can’t be established, or the server is invalid, an error window will appear.
+If there are no workers available, the connection cannot be established, or the server is invalid, an error window will appear.
 In that case, check the server connection, validity, and that the channel listener is running on the GIS container.

-Starting GIS Processing from the UI
+Starting GIS Processing from the UI#

 Once a worker is attached, we are able to trigger GML or OSM jobs.
 The progress bar below will communicate the status and progress of each job.
 Only one job can be run at once.
 Any logs generated by the UI or the GIS container will be in the Console tab of the UI with the Info filter enabled.
 Below are more details on how to start processing for each job type.

-OpenStreetMap (OSM)
+OpenStreetMap (OSM)#

 Assuming a worker is attached, once parameters are set, we can click the Start OSM Processing button.
 The progress bar below will reflect progress from the GIS container, along with status logs.